Canopy walkway: Russia

+An ecological trail above the VDNKh Landscape Park in Moscow.
+The trail is up to 6.5 m high and approximately 500 m long.

+The elevated ecological trail Through the Foliage («Сквозь листву») in the Prioksko-Terrasny Nature Reserve.
+It operates from May to October.

 Samoa

 At Falealupo, a village in Samoa situated at the west end of Savai'i island is the short Falealupo Rainforest Canopy Aerial Walkway which is up to 40 metres above the ground and passes through Banyan trees.
 It was built in 1997 and is part of a project to protect the rainforest and generate income for the local community through tourism.